dasec/hystck/docs/source/installation/host.rst

     $ sudo usermod -a -G libvirt hystck

 Following the installation of all necessary packages, we need to create the virtual machine pools.
 This is were our guest components original and instanced images are stored.
-To do so navigate into **install_toold** and run the following four commands:
+To do so navigate into **install_tools** and run the following four commands:

 .. code-block:: console